 Smith Micro provides software solutions that simplify and enhance the mobile experience to some of the leading wireless and cable service providers around the globe.
-From enabling the family digital lifestyle to providing powerful voice messaging capabilities, we strive to enrich today's connected lifestyles while creating new opportunities to engage consumers via smartphones and consumer IoT devices.
+From enabling the Digital Family LifestyleTM to providing powerful voice messaging capabilities, we strive to enrich today's connected lifestyles while creating new opportunities to engage consumers via smartphones and consumer IoT devices.
 Our portfolio includes a wide range of products for creating, sharing, and monetizing rich content, such as visual voice messaging, retail content display optimization and performance analytics on any product set.

 We continue to innovate and evolve our business to respond to industry trends and maximize opportunities in emerging markets, such as digital lifestyle services and online safety, "Big Data" analytics, automotive telematics, and the consumer IoT marketplace.
-The key to our longevity, however, is not simply technological innovation, but our neverending focus on understanding our customers' needs and delivering value.
+The key to our longevity, however, is not simply technological innovation, but our focus on understanding our customers' needs and delivering value.

-In 2021, we increased revenues by 14% to \$58.4 million, driven by the 46% increase in revenues in our family safety product line resulting from the Family Safety Mobile Business acquisition in April 2021, partially offset by a decrease in the number of SafePath subscribers at Sprint, now owned by T-Mobile US, as the carrier accelerated its efforts during 2021 to migrate legacy Sprint subscribers to the T-Mobile network.
-This initiative also negatively impacted CommSuite revenues which decreased by \$4.4 million during the year as T-Mobile began to wind down Sprint's legacy premium visual voicemail service.
-We expect this CommSuite deployment to reach end-of-life sometime in 2022.
-Due to the Family Safety Mobile Business acquisition, we did experience a decline in our gross margin during 2021, resulting in a gross profit of \$45.7 million.
-Our operating expenses increased during the year by \$34.1 million, primarily because of the acquisition.
-The largest driver of the increase was a non-recurring \$12.9 million charge resulting from the earn-out provisions of the Family Safety Mobile Business acquisition.
-In addition, we incurred approximately \$1.7 million in transaction costs while amortization expenses increased by \$5.2 million due to intangible assets obtained as part of the acquisition.
-The net loss for 2021 was \$31.0 million, resulting in a net loss per diluted share of \$0.61.
+In 2022, our revenues declined by 17% to \$48.5 million, primarily driven by the \$8.9 million decline in revenues in our CommSuite product line during the year as T-Mobile wound down Sprint's legacy premium visual voicemail service.
+Principally as a result of this decline in revenues, we did experience a decrease in our gross profit to \$34.3 million during 2022, a decrease of \$11.4 million compared to 2021.
+Our operating expenses decreased during the year by \$11.4 million, due to a non-recurring \$12.9 million charge resulting from the earn-out provisions of the Family Safety Mobile Business acquisition incurred during 2021, partially offset by an increase in development costs in 2022 related to the migration of our carrier customers onto our SafePath Family Safety platform.
+The net loss for 2022 was \$29.3 million, resulting in a net loss per diluted share of \$0.53.